What Is an Individual Right of Action Appeal?

 - Implementations or enforcements of a nondisclosure policy, form, or agreement

 - Decisions concerning education or training (if the education or training may lead to an appointment, promotion, performance evaluation, or other personnel action)

 - Any other significant change in duties, responsibilities, or working conditions

 As mentioned above, to initiate an IRA case, you must first file a complaint with the OSC to exhaust all your administrative remedies before appealing to the MSPB.
 After the OSC, you can then file your IRA appeal and can expect the Administrative Judge assigned to your case to issue an Order to Show Cause.
 You will typically be given 10 days to respond, during which you will need to provide evidence showing that you have experienced retaliation for whistleblowing.
 For guidance in your appeal, do not hesitate to reach out our skilled IRA appeals attorney in Washington, D.C.

 What Evidence do I Need to Prove My Appeal?

 In any whistleblower appeal, you will have the burden of proving by a “preponderance of the evidence” that your whistleblowing activity was a contributing factor in the personnel action threatened or taken against you.
 One example of how you might prove this is to show that the official taking the personnel action knew about the whistleblowing and acted against you during a reasonable time that would suggest reactionary retaliation.
 Your employer might combat your accusations by saying they would have taken the same personnel action even if you did not engage in whistleblowing, but the standard of proof for them will be higher.
 You will also be required to show that you already approached the OSC.

-Schedule a free initial consultation with Pitre & Associates, LLC to get started on your IRA appeal today.
-Let’s assert your rights under the WPA and as a federal employee.
+Schedule a free consultation with Pitre & Associates, LLC to get started on your appeal.
+Our IRA appeals attorneys in Washington, D.C. are ready to assert your rights under the WPA and as a federal employee.